 Step 4: Get Certified

-Once you’ve completed your education and clinical training, the next step is certification, a crucial requirement to work as a professional sonographer in most U.S. states and employers.
+After you fulfill your education and clinical training, the second step would be the certification, which would be essential to be employed and work as a professional sonographer in the majority of U.S. states.

 Why Certification Matters: